italia/developers.italia.it/_platforms/en/18app.md

 ## Native app

 In Developers Italia a native mobile app for 18app is being developed.
-This app will become official in Q2 2019.

 - [More details in the software catalogue](/en/software/m_bac-italia-18app)
 - [GitHub repository](https://github.com/italia/18app)